Hamza-333/Text-Summarizer/README.md

 There is also a feed-forward component.
 The feed-forwad network has 2 layers, one with 2048 hidden units and the other with 256 hidden units.
 Thus,  $W_{1}$ has shape $256 \times 2048$, $W_{2}$ has shape $2048 \times 256$.
 The bias terms, $b_{1}$, $b_{2}$ have shapes 2048 x 1 and $256 \times 1$, respectively.
 Hence, the total parameters in the feed-forward network is given by: Parameters(Feed-Forward) = $(256 \times 2048 + 2048) + (2048 \times 256 + 256) = 1050880$

-Each encoder consists of 1 Multi-Attention Head (with 4 attention heads), 2 Layer Normalization layers, and 1 Feed-Forward Network.
+Each encoder consists of 1 Multi-Head attention layer (with 4 attention heads), 2 Layer Normalization layers, and 1 Feed-Forward Network.
 Therefore, the total number of parameters in both encoders combined is given by: Parameters(Encoders) = $(263168 + (2 \times 512) + 1050880) \times 2 = 2630144$

 Each decoder consists of 2 Multi-Attention layers (with 4 attention heads), 3 Layer Normalization layers, and 1 Feed-Forward Network.
 Therefore, the total number of parameters in both encoders combined is given by: Parameters(Encoders) = $((2 \times 263168) + 3( \times 512) + 1050880) \times 2 = 3157504$